atosorigin/grafana-weathermap-panel/docs/EN/editor/display.md

-After entering the url of the file
+After entering the URL of the file